tinyos/tinyos-main/tos/chips/msp430/adc12/README.txt

 'telosb' can access the ADC12 in a more efficient way to, for example, do high-frequency sampling through the Msp430Adc12SingleChannel interface.
 On the MSP430 two additional hardware modules may become relevant when the ADC12 is
 used: the internal reference voltage generator and the DMA controller.

 The voltage generator outputs stabilized voltage of 1.5 V or 2.5 V, which may be used as reference voltage in the conversion process.
 Whether the internal reference voltage generator should be enabled during the conversion is platform-specific (e.g. the light sensor on the 'eyesIFX' requires a stable reference voltage).
 When an application requires a stable reference voltage during the sampling process it should wire to the Msp430Adc12ClientAutoRVGC component.
 This assures that when the app is signalled the Resource.granted() event the reference voltage generator outputs a stable voltage (the level is defined in the configuration data supplied by the application).
+There are two more things to note: first, the generator is not switched off immediately, when the client calls Resource.release(), but only after some pre-defined interval (see Msp430RefVoltGenerator.h).
+This can avoid a power-up delay when multiple clients are present.
+Second, one must not forget to wire the AdcConfigure interface to the Msp430Adc12ClientAutoRVGC or Msp430Adc12ClientAutoDMA_RVGC component in addition to configuring the ADC through the Msp430Adc12SingleChannel interface (no nesC warning will be signalled).

-The DMA controller can be used to efficiently copy conversion data from ADC data registers to the application buffer.
+The DMA controller can be used to copy conversion data from the ADC registers to the application buffer.
 DMA is only present on MSP430x15x and MSP430x16x devices.
 When an application wants to use the DMA it can wire to the Msp430Adc12ClientAutoDMAC component and then conversion results are transferred using DMA.
 Both, enabling the reference generator and using the DMA, therefore happens transparent to the app.
 There are four possible combinations reflected by the following components that an MSP430-based application may wire to:

   * Msp430Adc12ClientC: no DMA, no automatic reference voltage
   * Msp430Adc12ClientAutoRVGC: automatic reference voltage, but no DMA